serialc/BSR_parsers/schemas/fullset.md

-# Schema llstatus
+# Schema fullset

 ## Description
-Provides the location (lat, long), available/functional number of bikes, docks and station identifier (id)
+Provides the location (lat, long), total docks, available/functional number of bikes, docks/spaces, station identifier (id) and name of station.

 ### Array format
-- Each element contains a sub array with [station id, latitude, longitude, # of available bikes, # of available docks]
+- Each element contains a sub array with [station id, latitude, longitude, # of docks at station, # of available bikes, # of available docks, station name]

 ### String or file format
 The string and file have the following characteristics:
-- First line has the headings: id  lat long    bikes   spaces
+- First line has the headings: id  lat long    docks    bikes   spaces   name
 - Tab separated values

 ### File output name